Skip to content

 Know your rights if a claim is denied

-If your hail damage claim is denied or underpaid in South Bend, you have several options under Indiana law.
-You can file a complaint with the Indiana Department of Insurance at https://www.in.gov/idoi/consumer-services/complaints or hire a licensed public adjuster to represent you in claim disputes.
-Remember that most Indiana homeowner policies include suit limitation clauses of one to two years from the date of loss, which control over the state's six-year statutory deadline, so review your policy's declarations page for specific deadlines.
+If your hail damage claim is denied or underpaid in South Bend, you have several options for recourse.
+The Indiana Department of Insurance maintains complaint records and accepts consumer complaints at https://www.in.gov/idoi/consumer-services/complaints.
+For damage to residential roofs, Indiana Code § 34-11-2-7 provides a six-year statute of limitations, but most Indiana homeowner insurance policies contractually shorten this period with suit limitation clauses of one to two years from the date of loss.

 Ready to get an inspection?